Briefing · 01/05/2026

 AI breaks the boundary from the other side.

-Tools like Microsoft Copilot Studio and the wider Power Platform are not just form builders or reporting layers.
+Tools like Microsoft Copilot Studio and the wider Power Platform have moved beyond form builders and reporting layers.
 Microsoft describes custom agents that can use tools to interact with external systems and perform actions, from sending emails to reading and writing business data.

 Similar pressure is visible in enterprise agent platforms from vendors such as Salesforce Agentforce and ServiceNow AI Agents.
-The important signal is not any single vendor claim.
-It is the direction of travel: enterprise software is moving from systems people use toward systems that participate in the work.
+The direction of travel is enterprise software moving from systems people use toward systems that participate in the work.

 Much of the field is still operating at the demo layer